-Accordingly, recent works \cite{textgrad, zhao2024expel} have proposed to use an LM as an optimizer that interprets intricate objectives, execution traces, and rich execution feedback to generate updated non-parametric variables.
+Accordingly, recent works \cite{textgrad, zhao2024expel} have proposed to use an LM as an optimizer that interprets intricate objectives, execution traces, and rich execution feedback to \emph{generate} updated non-parametric variables.
 In practice, scaffolded LMs are naturally exposed to a wide variety of rich language feedback, such as user feedback or execution errors, that reveal about the failure modes.
-Beyond learning from execution feedback, the LM optimizer also extracts insights or reusable tools from successful execution traces \cite{wang2025inducingprogrammaticskillsagentic, zhao2024expel}.
+Beyond learning from execution feedback, the LM optimizer can also extract insights or reusable tools from successful execution traces \cite{wang2025inducingprogrammaticskillsagentic, zhao2024expel}.

 As shown in Fig. \ref{fig:1}, training of non-parametric variables focuses on learning from language.
 Notably, parametric training excels in learning from demonstrations (supervised learning) \cite{rlhf}, exploration (reinforcement learning) \cite{reasoning} , and observations (unsupervised learning)\cite{gpt3}, using well-defined loss functions \cite{lecun2015deep}.
 In contrast, optimization in the language space \cite{llfbench} provides a learning system with intricate objectives expressed in natural language that is efficient and interpretable.
 The training of non-parametric variables circumvents key limitations of gradient descent, such as catastrophic forgetting \cite{Hadsell2020}, while being compatible with closed-source models \cite{claude,chatgpt}.
-In this survey, we dub this framework training of \textbf{scaffolded language model with language supervision}.
+In this survey, we refer to this framework as \emph{training of scaffolded language models with language supervision}.